tableau/server-client-python/docs/api-ref.md

 Name | description
 :--- | :---
 `view_item` | Specifies the view to populate.
-`req_options` | (Optional) You can pass in a request object to specify the page type and orientation of the PDF content, as well as the maxage of the cached PDF render on server.
-If not specified, PDF content will have default page type and orientation, and will be cached for 240 minutes.
+`req_options` | (Optional) You can pass in request options to specify the page type and orientation of the PDF content, as well as the maximum age of the PDF rendered on the server.
+If not specified, PDF content will have default page type and orientation.
+The maximum PDF cache time is the value of `maxage` in minutes, and must be an integer between 1 and 240.
+A value of zero will cause the minimum cache time of 1 minute.
+A value of -1 will cache PDF files for the time configured in server settings.
 You can also specify view filters to be applied when the PDF is generated.
 See [PDFRequestOptions class](#pdfrequestoptions-class) for more details.

 **Exceptions**